Devil11Assassin/painting-fence/README.md

 ## 🛠️ Solution

+- Included with the known O(N²) and O(N log N) solutions, along with automatically generated tests to compare performance under different scenarios.
-Explained in-depth (w/ examples) in the accompanying slides.
+- Explained in-depth (w/ examples) in the accompanying slides.

 ---